 Alzheimer's disease is a progressive neurodegenerative disorder that affects cognition, function and behavior.
-There are no disease-modifying drug therapies to treat the disease.
-As such, cognition will always continue to decline over time in patients with Alzheimer's.

-As of 2020, there were approximately 50 million people worldwide living with dementia, a figure expected to increase to 150 million by 2050 and the annual global cost of dementia is now above \$1 trillion, according to Alzheimer's Disease International, a charitable organization.
+As of 2021, there were approximately 55 million people worldwide living with dementia, a figure expected to increase to 139 million by 2050 according to outside sources.
+The annual global cost of dementia is now above \$1 trillion, according to Alzheimer's Disease International, a charitable organization.
+If this occurs, there is potential for Alzheimer's disease to cause a major financial drain on the national economy.